canyongbs/advisingapp/docs/roles-and-permissions.md

 1. Prepend the name of the migration with `seed_permissions_` to differentiate it from schema migrations and Data Migrations.
 2. Use the helpers in the `Database\Migrations\Concerns\CanModifyPermissions` trait.
-3. Any queries should be surrounded by both a database transaction and a `try/catch` block to catch any SQL errors such as a `UniqueConstraintViolation`.
-This is to prevent issues with permission duplication and the corruption of the current connection if such an error is triggered.
+3. Any other queries you write should be surrounded by both a database transaction and a `try`/`catch` block to catch any SQL errors such as a `UniqueConstraintViolation`.

 ### What permissions to create